Swiss Valais Sheep

-There has been a great deal about these sheep in the media recently making them very popular.
-That means trying to find some is not easy!
+There has been a great deal about the Valais Blacknose in the media recently making them very popular.
+That means trying to find these Swiss Sheep is not easy!
 I managed to find two ewes for sale, but I had to drive for over 700 miles to get them!
 We plan on keeping a small flock of these sheep, but our main flock will always be the Greyface Dartmoors.
 The Valais and the Dartmoor Greyface sheep are the two friendliest breeds you will come across.

 You may spot some of our Swiss Valais Blacknose sheep here on ‘our webcams’

 Look at our Youtube channel for some clips of our Swiss Valais and Greyface Dartmoor Sheep.

 For more Pictures of Swiss Valais sheepClick here

 Where do Swiss Valais Blacknose sheep come from ?

 Strangely, the Swiss Valais Blacknose sheep originate in the Valais region of Switzerland.
 They are raised for meat and wool but i’ve not seen Valais burgers in the UK yet.

 What are the breed characteristics and breed points ?These sheep have a black ‘Roman style’ nose/face and eyes with a small white space before meeting black ears.
 Black hooves, socks with black knees, hocks, and a black tail spot in ewes.
 The rams do not have the tail spot.
 Rams will have large circular horns with ewes horns more helical.
 Long fleece.
 Docile temperament.